-AM receive on the KX3 uses traditional envelope detection.
-You can also listen to AM signals using LSB or USB, which may provide better copy.
+AM receive on the KX3 uses envelope detection.
+You can also listen to AM signals in SSB modes.

-During AM transmit, the RF bar graph will indicate about 1/3 to 1/2 the power level set by the power control.
-Transmit efficiency is much lower in AM mode than SSB as discussed on pg.
+In AM transmit, the RF bar graph will indicate about 1/3 to 1/2 the power set by the power control.
+Transmit efficiency is lower in AM mode than SSB as discussed on pg.
 10.